jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

 how to install Windows Subsystem Linux on Windows
 #################################################################################

-Here is a manual way to install to install Linux_ with `Windows Subsystem Linux`_
+This is one way `Windows Subsystem Linux`_ on a Windows computer so you can use Linux_

 ----